 - If a student is not able to resolve an issue informally, they should bring a complaint to the attention of the DS counselor in the Office of Disability Services.

 - If the issue remains unresolved, the student should bring it to the attention of the Director of Disability Services.
-The Director of Disability Services will consult with the ADA Compliance Officer and with other appropriate individuals as part of the resolution process.
+The Director will gather information related to the complaint, which includes meeting with the student and other parties involved.
+The Director of Disability Services will consult with the the University's Chief Compliance Officer and with other appropriate individuals as part of the resolution process.